brianseg014/domainpy/README.md

 Every domain has its own language used by the experts, and you should learn that language and use it in the solution.
-This is known as `ubiquitous language`.
+This is known as `Ubiquitous Language`.
 This language is context dependent with shared and single meaning.
 You should use this language in conversations with domain experts, between developers and naming in code, databases and tests.
-It's common that a domain problem has multiple contexts, meaning multiple `ubiquitous language`, and these contexts are know as `bounded context`.
-Ideally each `bounded context` is a separate system (a microservice if you will).
+It's common that a domain problem has multiple contexts, meaning multiple `Ubiquitous Language`, and these contexts are know as `Bounded Context`.
+Ideally each `Bounded Context` is a separate system (a microservice if you will).

-Trying to keep loosely coupled systems, `context maps` are used for integrations between `bounded contexts`, by logically mapping the concepts.
+Trying to keep loosely coupled systems, `Context Maps` are used for integrations between `Bounded Bontexts`, by logically mapping the concepts.

 ## Let's see some code